CosmWasm/book/src/basics/funds.md

 ```

 Sending the funds to another contract is performed by adding bank messages to
 the response.
-The blockchain would expect any message which is returned in
+The blockchain will expect any message that is returned in the
 contract response as a part of an execution.
-This design is related to an actor
+This design is related to the "Actor
-model implemented by CosmWasm.
-The whole actor model will be described in
+Model" implemented by CosmWasm.
+The model will be described in
 detail later.
-For now, you can assume this is a way to handle token transfers.
+For now, you can assume that this is a convenient way to handle token transfers.
-Before sending tokens to admins, we have to calculate the amount of donation
+Before sending the tokens to the admins, we have to calculate the amount of donation
 per admin.
-It is done by searching funds for an entry describing our donation
+This is done by searching the funds for an entry describing our donation
 token and dividing the number of tokens sent by the number of admins.
-Note that
+Since
-because the integral division is always rounding down.

-As a consequence, it is possible that not all tokens sent as a donation would
+the integral division always rounds down, it is possible that not all of the tokens sent as a donation would
-end up with no admins accounts.
-Any leftover would be left on our contract
+end up being sent an admin's account.
+Any remainder would be left on our contract
 account forever.
-There are plenty of ways of dealing with this issue - figuring
+There are a number of different ways of dealing with this issue - figuring
-out one of them would be a great exercise.
+out one of them will be a great exercise!

 The last missing part is updating the `ContractError` - the `must_pay` call
-returns a `cw_utils::PaymentError` which we can't convert to our error type
+returns a `cw_utils::PaymentError` that we can't convert to our custom error type
 yet:

 ```rust,noplayground